Cycling in the Peak District

 Appendix A Route summary table and distance chart

-Appendix B TdPD facilities table
+Appendix B TdPD table of accommodation

 Appendix C Accommodation on the TdPD